aarron-lee/SimpleDeckyTDP/README.md

 Decky Loader must already be installed.

-### Quick Install
+### Quick Install / Update

-run the following in terminal, then reboot:
+Run the following in terminal, then reboot.
+Note that this works both for installing or updating the plugin

 ```
 curl -L https://github.com/aarron-lee/SimpleDeckyTDP/raw/main/install.sh | sh